-The next fieldtrip will go to one of the old-school rockhounding areas in the Mojave desert — Lonely Butte, a.k.a.
+On March 7th we went to one of the old-school rockhounding areas in the Mojave desert — Lonely Butte, a.k.a.
 Brown Butte.
 The material is petrified reed, petrified palm root, and agate in all shades of brown, from latte to espresso for the coffee lovers.
-The hillside is littered with chunks of material and there are veins of agate all over the area.
+The hillside was littered with chunks of material and there are veins of agate all over the area.
 The area is on BLM land, just outside of the Edwards AFB boundary.
 Be mindful of the BLM rock collecting limits, up to 25 pounds a day and the material collected cannot be sold.
 The agate is good for cutting and tumbling.

 We met on Saturday, March 7th at 9:00 AM at the 55th St exit off Hwy 58, approx. 8.2 miles east from Hwy 14 and Mojave Barstow Rd intersection in Mojave.
 The meeting spot was located 105 miles from Pasadena, a one-and-a-half-hour drive.
 The coordinates of the meeting place: 35°01’13.8″N 118°02’01.1″W (35.020511, -118.033631), the Google Maps pin is https://goo.gl/maps/uPtAULiEpKtyVRgMA.
 From there we drove 3.2 miles south on a typical desert quality dirt road to the second butte turnoff and park at the foothill, there was plenty of space for all cars.